alpha-dragon-org/dragon-module3-sniperAnalysis/README.md

   **Example Output:** `7.2`

   - **% total in snipe**
-  The amount of token supply that was purchased with the snipe, regardless of how much is still held.
+  The amount of token supply that was initially bought with the snipe.
 There may be multiple values to fetch, depending on the total # of active snipers.
   **Example Output:** `7.2`

   - **Timestamp of snipe**